Skip to Content

 628 Alamitos Ave., Long Beach, CA 90802

-The Museum of Latin American Art invites families to its Día de los Muertos Festival happening on Sunday, October 30th from 11:00 am to 8:00 pm.
-“MOLAA’s Day of the Dead: Strength and Hope is all about overcoming challenges, love, and emerging heroes.
-Together we will celebrate the past and its difficulties, while looking forward to the future.”
-Check the website for more details.
+The Museum of Latin American Art (MOLAA) invites families to its annual Día de los Muertos Festival happening on Sunday, October 27th from 11:00 am to 5:00 pm.
+This year’s theme is “Journey of our Ancestors, inspired by the breathtaking return of the Monarch Butterflies to Mexico each year.”
+Check the website for more details as they become available.

-Día de los Muertos Festival at Playhouse Village
+San Pedro’s 12th Annual Día de los Muertos Festival

 Día de los Muertos